Analysis | TikTok’s Coming for Amazon’s Search Traffic

 Amazon.com Inc. has long been the dominant platform where people start their shopping searches for everything from earbuds to summer dresses.
 But its grip over that first step in a shopper’s journey is loosening as ByteDance Ltd.’s TikTok aggressively draws traffic and becomes a more popular place for people to shop.
 TikTok’s growing influence has exposed Amazon’s big weakness: for all its success in retail logistics, it’s not really a fun place to browse or discover new trends.
 Many giants have fallen in the cut-throat world of retail, and Amazon’s frumpy, catalogue-style platform risks pushing it into irrelevancy among those in their teens and early twenties — the shoppers of tomorrow — who demand entertainment, engagement and a dash of the unexpected from the brands and platforms they spend time on.
 Take, for example, the last festive quarter when 67% of consumers quizzed by Jungle Scout about social media and gifting said TikTok was the most influential platform for gift ideas.Last month, Amazon announced steps to catch up with a new feed called Inspire, billed as helping it break into what retail experts call social commerce.
 Over the next few months, shoppers will see a lightbulb in the navigation bar of the Amazon app that will take them to curated reviews and ads for different products on the site.
 Think Instagram, but on Amazon.
 The idea is for shoppers to discover new things and feel influenced to buy the product with Amazon.

 If that sounds familiar, it’s probably because Amazon announced something similar not too long ago.
 Amazon Spark launched in 2017 as a feature within the app, where members of its Prime service could post pictures of products with reviews, and anyone scrolling through could like the photo or tap the shopping bag icon to see a product listing.
-Spark never really caught on as a feature within the app and in 2019 was transformed into Shop-by-Interest, where shoppers can select categories they are interested in and interact with other customers.
+Spark never really caught on as a feature within the app and has since been transformed into Shop-by-Interest, where shoppers can select categories they are interested in and interact with other customers.

 It makes sense that TikTok is rapidly catching on with retailers and advertisers.
 About 40% of TikTok users are between 18 and 24 years old with another 27% in the 13-to-17 age bucket, according to Influencer Marketing Hub, demographics that have major (and growing) buying power as well as influence over trends.
 Only about 4% of Amazon’s shoppers are younger than 26 years old, according to market research firm Numerator.
 TikTok’s potential as a shopping app is unquestionable.
 Its For You page is scarily precise in targeting users with content they are likely to want to see, forging highly addictive behavior.
 It shows scrollers less interesting videos before ones they’ll really like to create the kind of dopamine rush gamblers get when they hit the jackpot on a Las Vegas slot machine.
 And parent ByteDance has played and won in e-commerce before with TikTok’s Chinese sister app Douyin.
 It has become so enormous that some analysts believe it’s reaching a saturation point in China.
 Amazon’s livestream shopping business, on the other hand, hasn’t quite taken off (it’s buried somewhere on the site and has poor engagement).
 With TikTok’s addictive surprise factor, it’s better positioned than Amazon to figure out what might make its US audience mix entertainment with shopping.

 Instagram and YouTube have popularized the use of paid influencers to market products to their following, which has led to epic fails like Fyre Festival.
 But TikTok’s culture of authenticity, stemming from young people’s marketing fatigue, is quick to out paid influencers who aren’t honest with their reviews or sponsored content.
 That gives shoppers more confidence in what they read and see about a product unlike Amazon reviews which have been plagued by abuse and manipulation.
+An Amazon spokesperson said the company has zero tolerance for fake reviews, which includes suspension, bans and legal action against those who violate its policies.
 Instead, successful “ads” on the platform either catch fire organically like with a Subway worker who drove millions in sales for the franchise by sharing sandwich combinations, or are simply company-created entertainment that captures the surrealist humor of Gen Z.

 Of course, TikTok’s encroachment on Amazon’s e-commerce dominance is not certain.
 Amazon took years to develop and refine its sophisticated marketplace and delivery network.
 So far, TikTok has mostly worked with merchants of Shopify Inc. and recently began to hire US staff to build a fulfillment and delivery network.
 And like any social media success, TikTok’s place in the lives of fickle young internet users is not permanent.
 Diplomatic concerns over its Chinese ownership and political ad ban could compromise trust with users and dissuade people from spending money on the platform.